mas-bandwidth/serialize/README.md

 };
 ```

-And these serialize methods will handle both read and write.
+And the serialize methods handle both read and write.

 See [example.cpp](example.cpp) for more examples.